 Potential demolition of vacant, obsolete 80 MROP public housing units in Oak Hill pursuant to HUD RAD demolition approval.
-This activity is contingent upon financial closing of the MROP redevelopment project, which has been delayed until 2023.
+This activity is contingent upon financial closing of the MROP redevelopment project, which has been delayed until late 2023 or early 2024.